ggozad/jarn.xmpp.core/README.rst

 ``jarn.xmpp.core`` is a Plone add-on providing the following functionality based on XMPP services:

 * Integration of plone user accounts with XMPP accounts and authentication.
+* A microblogging environment based on XMPP PubSub.
 * Basic messaging and multi-user chat.
-* A minimal microblogging environment based on XMPP PubSub.

 It is part of a suite of packages aiming to provide XMPP services to Plone.
 The other two packages are